-The bad is not quite ugly, but, bad enough to be described as bad.
+The bad is not quite ugly, but, bad enough to be described as bad

-Spurious sales pitches.
-One company (Now ceased trading!) offered a £2000 claim limit, which sounds great until you find you can only make one claim to that value or that is the TOTAL claim value for that year.
-So, if you only make a single claim, what happens if you need to claim for the engine and again for heating.
+In some cases understanding the cover provided is important for example one company (Now ceased trading!) offered a £2,000 claim limit, which sounds great until you find you can only make one claim to that value or that is the TOTAL claim value for that year.
+So, if you only make a single claim, what happens if you need to claim for the engine and again for heating?
 Difficult to claim!
-If you have to download a form just to claim, then post it, wait for a decision and then if approved, your money, your holiday will be over before you get anything fixed.
-Volume companies who take almost any vehicle.
-You take great care of your leisure vehicle, you have a Hab check annually plus a service (If it’s a motorhome), but what if the warranty company loves volume business, older less well-maintained vehicles.
+If you have to download a form just to claim, then post it, wait for a decision and then if approved, your money, and your holiday will be over before you get anything fixed.
+Volume companies take almost any vehicle.

+Habitation checks are carried out at the same time as an annually plus a service (If it’s a motorhome), but what if the warranty company loves volume business, covering older less well-maintained vehicles?
 That means more claims, more claims to handle and less profit which must be managed, so how comfortable will they be to pay out claims?
-Or will the default position be ‘Don’t pay unless you have to’?
+Or will the default position be ‘Don’t pay unless you have to?

-Do they use fully trained AWS approved repairers or just anyone busy enough to be VAT registered?
+Do they use fully trained AWS-approved repairers or just anyone busy enough to be VAT registered?
 Or someone who repairs cars and vans but does a few Caravans too?
-Ensure they only use MCEA or better still AWS approved workshops (The Approved Workshop Scheme is the recognised body of Manufacturer approved workshops UK wide).
+Ensure they only use MCEA or better still AWS approved workshops (The Approved Workshop Scheme is the recognised body of Manufacturer-approved workshops UK-wide).